ShivamSingh2411/CODSOFT-Task-3/README.md

 # CODSOFT-Task-3
-This is My Third Task which is Gyess The Number Game.
+This is My Third Task which is Guess The Number Game.